Breakfast at Hotel Osel

 It’s dinner time!
 By Day 2, I was already quite tired of the usual rice and vegetables.
 But that is exactly how the locals eat here.
 There aren’t many food varieties unlike back in Singapore where there are so many cuisines to choose from due to our rich cultural heritage.

 But as long as there’s warm food in my tummy, I am all good.
-I should be thankful that I have someone to cook and serve me warm food in the evening.
+I should be thankful that I have someone to cook and serve me with warm food in the evening.

 Goodnight and see you soon on Day 3!